harvester/harvester-perf/README.md

 - A kubeconfig with cluster-admin on the target Harvester cluster.
 - Docker (or a compatible runtime) for the build and image targets.
 - Go 1.26+ only if you build outside the container.
+- The `rancher-monitoring` addon, only for the metrics cases; suites skip those cases when it is not enabled.

 ## License